rananna/back-to-the-future-timecircuits/readme.md

 | 20 | **Game Server Users**| `CS2` | ` ` | `750K` | ` ` | `CS2      750K` |

 ---
+## 🏗️ Project Structure
+For those looking to understand or modify the code, here is a brief overview of the main firmware modules:

+* **`back-to-the-future-timecircuits.ino`**: The main entry point of the application.
+It contains the `setup()` and `loop()` functions and coordinates all other modules.
+* **`HardwareControl.cpp / .h`**: The hardware abstraction layer.
+All code for direct interaction with the displays, LEDs, and the MP3 player lives here.
+* **`AnimationManager.cpp / .h`**: Contains all the logic for the complex, multi-stage animations like the time travel sequence, boot-up, and glitch effects.
+* **`DisplayManager.cpp / .h`**: Responsible for what is shown on the displays during normal operation, including the standard clock, weather, and Data Link marquee.
+* **`DataManager.cpp / .h`**: Handles all networking tasks for fetching and parsing data from external web APIs for the weather and Data Link modes.
+* **`MqttManager.cpp / .h`**: Manages the connection to the MQTT broker and handles all communication for the Home Assistant integration.
+* **`web_server.cpp / .h`**: Sets up all the API endpoints and serves the web interface files to the user's browser.
+* **`EventManager.h`**: A central header that defines global state variables and data structures used across the entire project.

+---
 ## 🔬 Technical Deep Dive

 This section provides a deeper look into the project's architecture, particularly how it handles the complex requirements of a real-time, network-connected prop.